ahowe42/QuantExplNotebooks/README.md

 While learning *Pytorch*, I built a simple binary classification neural network with pytorch - [this notebook](src/my_neuralnetwork_pytorch.ipynb).

 Having coded up neural networks with *TensorFlow*, *Keras*, and *Pytorch*, I decided to attempt building one from scratch by myself.
 [This notebook](src/my_neuralnetwork.ipynb) is the result.
 It is incomplete and will only work for modeling a continuous response, but a good exercise in coding a neural network - including forward & backward propagation - nonetheless.

+## Outlier Detection with Jackknife Resampling
+The [jackknife](https://en.wikipedia.org/wiki/Jackknife_resampling) is a statistical resampling procedure which operates by iterating over a dataset, leaving out each observation sequentially.
+Some statistic or modeling procedure is then performed over the resultant `n-1` resampled datasets.
+The jackknife is also called "leave-one-out".
+In [this notebook](src/jackknife_outlier_demo.ipynb), I demonstrate using jackknife resampling to identify outliers based on how the total sum of squared errors changes when observations are removed.

+## Plotly Tutorial

+## Automated Machine Learning with TPOT